 Imperial College Healthcare's maternity services continue to be rated as outstanding

-Imperial College Healthcare NHS Trust's maternity services continue to be rated as outstanding, following Care Quality Commission (CQC) inspections in March 2023 which have been published today.
+Imperial College Healthcare NHS Trust’s maternity services continue to be rated as outstanding, following Care Quality Commission (CQC) inspections in March 2023.
 The ratings cover both the Trust’s NHS and private maternity services.

-The inspections took place at Queen Charlotte’s and Chelsea and St Mary's hospitals, as part of the CQC’s national maternity services inspection programme.
+The inspections took place at Queen Charlotte’s and Chelsea and St Mary’s hospitals, including The Lindo Wing maternity services at St Mary’s hospital, as part of the CQC’s national maternity services inspection programme.
 This programme will provide an up-to-date view of the quality of hospital maternity care across the country, and a better understanding of what is working well to support learning and improvement.

 Following this focused inspection, the overall rating for the maternity services at both Queen Charlotte’s and Chelsea and St Mary’s hospitals remains as outstanding overall, and good for how well-led and safe the services are.
 This is the same rating that the CQC gave the Trust’s maternity services in 2019, when the last inspection took place.